The Project

 Is this just for soccer?

 No. It's a community health and wellness hub — pickleball, softball, basketball, volleyball, a walking track, golf simulators, senior programming, school use, and community events.
-70% of reservable time is allocated to the community.
+70% of reservable turf time is allocated to the community.

 When will it open?